 The cost for the Unlimited Plan is $5,200, the cost for the Block 235 plan is $4,992, the cost for the Block 190 plan is $4,784, and the cost for the Block 95 plan is $2,860.

-Financial aidJunior and senior aid packages will include a board allowance equivalent to the average cost of an eating club meal plan (without social fees), which is projected to be $6,760 in 2008-09.
+Financial aidJunior and senior aid packages will include a board allowance equivalent to the average cost of an eating club meal plan (without social fees).
 Through this higher board budget, the University has tried to significantly reduce, if not eliminate, the financial barrier for aid students who wish to join an eating club.
 Students who choose a less expensive University meal contract or who eat independently will also receive the higher board allowance and may use the excess support to cover other expenses.

 The Opposite ofA shared meal plan is the combination of a 'Block 95' meal plan (the minimum required University meal plan for juniors and seniors who choose to live in a four-year residential college), and an eating club membership.
 It enables upperclass students who reside in a four-year residential college to eat their meals in both their residential college and their eating club.
 Students who elect a shared meal plan pay an amount equal to the membership fee (not including the social fee) of their particular club.
 This fee is covered by financial aid packages.